 SUMMARY OF THE ORDER: This Revised County of Los Angeles Health Officer Order (Order) supersedes all prior Safer At Home orders (Prior Orders) issued by the County of Los Angeles Health Officer (Health Officer).
-This Order is issued to comply with State Executive Orders N-33-20 and N-60-20 issued by Governor Gavin Newsom, and the accompanying orders of the State Public Health Officer issued on March 19 and May 7, 2020.
-The State Public Health Officer has articulated a 4 Stage framework - California Pandemic Resilience Roadmap to inform the State's actions that reintroduce activities and sectors in a phased manner and with necessary modifications to protect health and safety, and to lower the risk of Novel Coronavirus Disease (COVID-19) transmission and outbreaks in a community.
+This Order is issued to comply with State Executive Orders N-33-20 and N-60-20 issued by Governor Gavin Newsom, and the accompanying orders of the State Public Health Officer issued on March 19, May 7, July 13 and July 17, 2020.